 The Cathedral is usually open from 10:00am to 4:30pm, Monday through Saturday.
-Visiting hours on Sundays are very limited.
+Of course, visiting hours on Sundays are restricted.
 It’s not permitted to enter during mass.
 Remember that the Duomo is a place of worship and requires proper attire.
 This means no shorts or skirts above the knee, no bare shoulders, and no hats once inside.

 Unless you arrive early you’ll find a long line to get in into the cathedral.
 This does move quite quickly though.
-Entering the Cathedral you are immediately struck by just how vast the building is.
+As you enter the Cathedral it is striking just how vast the building is.
 The furnishings and the decorations here are quite minimal.
 This is in complete contrast to somewhere like St Peter’s Basilica in Rome.
 The main item of interest is the magnificent Last Judgement fresco decorating the underside of the dome.

 Climbing the Dome

 Designed by Filippo Brunelleschi the dome has a diameter of 150 feet.
-The innovative design, which uses an inner and outer shell, was built without scaffolding and was completed in 1463.
+The innovative design uses an inner and outer shell.
+This was built without scaffolding and was completed in 1463.
 If you want to get up close to appreciate the genius of Brunelleschi’s work you’ll need to climb the dome.
 In all, there are 463 steps, most of them in narrow corridors originally used by the dome’s construction workers, definitely not for the faint-hearted or claustrophobic.

-Tickets to climb the dome must be reserved, this can be done up to 30 days in advance.
+You must reserve tickets to climb the dome.
+This can be done up to 30 days in advance.

 The Crypt of Santa Reparata